AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/adult-emerald-dragon-ftd.md

   - "desc": "The dragon magically teleports to an unoccupied space it can see within\
       \ 60 feet of it."
     "name": "Psychic Step"
+"lair_actions":
+  - "desc": "On initiative count 20 (losing initiative ties), the dragon can take\
+      \ one of the following lair actions; the dragon can't take the same lair action\
+      \ two rounds in a row:\n\n- **Beguiling Whisper.** The dragon telepathically\
+      \ whispers to one creature within range of the dragon's telepathy.
+The creature\
+      \ must succeed on a DC 15 Wisdom saving throw or be [charmed](Інструменти%20Д\
+      М/CLI/rules/conditions.md#Charmed) by the dragon until initiative count 20 on\
+      \ the next round.
+A creature [charmed](Інструменти%20ДМ/CLI/rules/conditions.md#Charmed)\
+      \ in this way obeys to the best of its ability any command the dragon issues\
+      \ that isn't directly harmful to the creature.  \n- **Distort Perceptions.**\
+      \ The dragon attempts to alter the perceptions of one creature it can see within\
+      \ its lair.
+That creature must succeed on a DC 15 Intelligence saving throw\
+      \ or take 22 (4d10) psychic damage and have disadvantage on saving throws\
+      \ until the start of its next turn.  \n- **Vanish.** The dragon becomes [invisible](І\
+      нструменти%20ДМ/CLI/rules/conditions.md#Invisible) until initiative count 20\
+      \ on the next round.  "
+    "name": ""
+"regional_effects":
+  - "desc": "The region surrounding a legendary emerald dragon's lair is altered by\
+      \ the dragon's magic, creating one or more of the following effects:\n\n- **Crystal\
+      \ Profusion.** Natural stone within 6 miles of the lair grows plentiful crystal\
+      \ formations and veins of emerald gemstones.  \n- **Fiery Sight.** Fire and\
+      \ lava within 6 miles of the lair become conduits for the dragon's psionic presence.\
+      \ As an action, the dragon can cast the [clairvoyance](Інструменти%20ДМ/CLI/spells/clairvoyance-xphb.md)\
+      \ spell, requiring no spell components and targeting any area of fire or lava\
+      \ in that region.  \n- **Subtle Obstruction.** Rocks within 6 miles of the dragon's\
+      \ lair sometimes move of their own accord, usually when no one is watching.\
+      \ Often the rocks obstruct the approach to the emerald dragon's lair, with boulders\
+      \ moving to block narrow defiles, way-markers tumbling off the path, or smaller\
+      \ stones shifting beneath travelers' feet to send them tumbling down slopes\
+      \ or into rivers.  \n- **Thriving Wildlife.** [Giant lizards](Інструменти%20Д\
+      М/CLI/bestiary/beast/giant-lizard-xmm.md) are attracted to the area within 6\
+      \ miles of the lair and settle there in large numbers.  \n\nIf the dragon dies,\
+      \ the population of giant lizards near the lair returns to normal levels over\
+      \ the course of 1d10 days.
+Rocks immediately stop moving of their own accord.\
+      \ The existing abundance of crystals and emeralds remains, but new ones form\
+      \ at a normal rate."
+    "name": ""
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the dragon can expend a use to take one of the following actions.
+The dragon\
+  \ regains all expended uses at the start of each of its turns."
 "legendary_actions":
   - "desc": "The dragon makes one Claw attack."
     "name": "Claw"